-Oak Ridge National Laboratory and the Roofing Industry Committee on Weather Issues (RICOWI) conducted a roof damage assessment in Charlotte county after Hurricane Charlie.
-Seven site evaluation teams assessed 428 buildings and found 14 solar systems of which three were damaged.
-One PV systems was undamaged.
-Through contacts with the Florida Solar Energy Industry Association, 28 other PV systems were found as shown in Fig 4 with only four systems damaged.
-Studies and experience have shown that PV plays an important role in response, recovery and mitigation in disasters.
-Portable systems under 1 kW meets many of the needs of disaster organizations in response efforts, where 1 to 5 kW systems provide critical stationary power.
+Studies and experience have shown that PV plays an important role in response, recovery and mitigation following disasters.
+Portable systems under 1 kW meet many of the needs of disaster organizations in response efforts, where 1 to 5 kW systems provide critical stationary power.
 Small utility-interactive PV systems with battery backup increase the effectiveness of disaster-resistant buildings and ultimately support communities in the power mix for distributed generation.
-There are inappropriate applications for photovoltaics in response to disasters.
-Builders, planners, homeowners and Emergency Management personnel need to understand their community's energy needs and photovoltaic technology to make the right application choice.
+Inappropriate applications for photovoltaics are counterproductive.
+Builders, planners, homeowners and Emergency Management personnel need to understand their community's energy needs and photovoltaic technology to make appropriate application choices.